-3.5 Mother Board Ports
+3.5 PI Plate Ports

-This section describes the functions of the various ports on the back of the game as well as the function for the Standby switch.
+This section points out and describes the functions of the various ports on the Raspberry PI and the HUB.

-Caution: The Target Camera, Play Camera, Left LED,

-Right LED and the Marquee will not function if they are not plugged into the correct ports.
-(See Mother Board Color Code Diagram on page 7.)
+Caution: The Target Camera, Player Camera, Left LED, Right LED and the Marquee will not function if they are not plugged into the correct ports.
+(PI Plate Color Code Diagram on page 32.)